acheong08/ChatGPT-to-API/README.md

 ### Authentication

-Access token retrieval has been automated by [OpenAIAuth](https://github.com/acheong08/OpenAIAuth/) with account email & password.
+Access token and PUID(only for PLUS account) retrieval has been automated by [OpenAIAuth](https://github.com/acheong08/OpenAIAuth/) with account email & password.

 `accounts.txt` - A list of accounts separated by new line